 In this session, we begin by discussing various methods to allow containers to communicate with each other.
 We look at the deprecated method of container linking and then move to container networking.
 We quickly realize there are a lot of flags and options to remember, but fortunately Docker Compose helps solve this problem!
 We convert our existing application to leverage Docker Compose and also add volume mounts.
 We end off by demoing how easy it is to start developing on a project using Docker Compose.

 In this ession, we start with a deep-dive into Docker images and their layers by dissecting a “mystery image”.
 We’ll learn what’s in the image, as well as what “secrets” might be hidden inside!
 After the deep dive, we move into best practices around creating Docker images, including cleaning up as we build, the use of the build cache, and multi-stage builds.

 Intro to Orchestration

-In this session, we explore how the standardization of a container allows us to build higher abstractions.
-As an example, we dive into container orchestration, which lets us manage a fleet of machines simply by setting the expected state for the cluster.
+In this session, we explore how the standardization of a container allows us to build higher-level abstractions.
+As an example, we dive into container orchestration, which lets us manage a fleet of machines by simply setting the expected state for the cluster.
 We wrap up by discussing the paradigm shift that containers provides - the idea that machines are to be viewed only as disposable compute resources.
 Cattle, not pets!